If you love history, nature (or both!) Fort Clinch State Park is an amazing place to spend the day when you visit Amelia Island, Florida.

 The drive along this narrow roadway is so beautiful!
 If you’d like to see it for yourself, check out my short 3-minute video below of our drive through the canopy road:

-On our way back we even spotted a young deer on the canopy road, foraging under the shady trees.
+On our way back we even spotted an adorable young deer on the canopy road, foraging under the shady trees.

 Buying tickets for the museum and Fort Clinch